sagannotcarl/nnpn-static/site/content/programs/collaboration-fund/lindsay-joelle/index.md

 - Collaboration Fund
 ---

-Development of the final play of Joelle's "Truck Trilogy" at Curious Theatre Company.
+Development of the final play of Joelle's "Truck Trilogy" at **Curious Theatre Company**.